youyinnn/selenium_test_demo/README.md

 **The project and the tested web server are for course demonstration purposes.**

-**You could try light testing with the selenium code.**
+**You could try light testing with the Selenium code.**

 **But please don't perform heavy batch size.**

 **It might crash the server :smile:.**

 This is a selenium showcase for course coen448/6761 (Software Testing).
-The demo shows how to use selenium to test a remote webpage.
+The demo shows how to use Selenium to test a remote webpage.

-## How To
+## Selenium Demo

 You can first visit http://168.138.68.114:8080/coen6731/public/index.html.